-Membership in the Faculty Senate shall be determined by annual election held in March.
-Only persons holding faculty rank are eligible to vote.
+Membership in the Faculty Senate shall be determined by annual elections held in March at the department level.
+Only persons holding faculty rank are eligible to vote, except in the case of Adjunct Faculty.
+Members shall be elected to two-year or three-year terms at the option of their respective departments.

-Members shall be elected to two-year terms.
-No more than three-quarters of the entire membership of the Faculty Senate shall have terms which expire in the same academic year.
 Vacancies created by unexpired terms shall be filled by special election.